Epidural administration: Risks and complications

-Rare complications of epidural administration include formation of an epidural abscess (1 in 145,000) or epidural hematoma (1 in 168,000), neurological injury lasting longer than 1 year (1 in 240,000), paraplegia (1 in 250,000), and arachnoiditis, Rarely, an epidural may cause death (1 in 100,000).
+Rare complications of epidural administration include formation of an epidural abscess (1 in 145,000) or epidural hematoma (1 in 168,000), neurological injury lasting longer than 1 year (1 in 240,000), paraplegia (1 in 250,000), and arachnoiditis.
+Rarely, an epidural may cause death (1 in 100,000).
 In circumstances where contraindications exist, there are numerous fascial plane blocks that may be provided instead of an epidural.

 Medication-specific

 If bupivacaine, a medication commonly administered via epidural, is inadvertently administered into a vein, it can cause excitation, nervousness, tingling around the mouth, tinnitus, tremor, dizziness, blurred vision, or seizures as well as central nervous system depression, loss of consciousness, respiratory depression and apnea.
 Bupivacaine intended for epidural administration has been implicated in cardiac arrests resulting in death when accidentally administered into a vein instead of the epidural space.
 The administration of large doses of opioids into the epidural space may cause itching and respiratory depression.
 The sensation of needing to urinate is often significantly diminished or completely absent after administration of epidural local anesthetics or opioids.
 Because of this, a urinary catheter is often placed for the duration of the epidural infusion.

 In many women given epidural analgesia during labor oxytocin is also used to augment uterine contractions.
 In one study which examined the rate of breastfeeding two days following epidural anesthesia during childbirth, epidural analgesia used in combination with oxytocin resulted in lower maternal oxytocin and prolactin levels in response to breastfeeding on the second day following birth.
-This results in a decrease in the amount of milk produced.
+The lower maternal oxytocin level negatively affects the baby's feeding rooting reflex, decreasing the amount of milk produced.
+The consequence of these effects from epidural analgesia is higher weight loss.